linux-kdevops/kdevops-history/README.md

   * `make selftests-baseline`

 You can also run specific tests:

   * `make selftests-firmware`
   * `make selftests-kmod`
   * `make selftests-sysctl`

 ### Get a Linux CXL development environment going and test CXL in just 2 commands:

-Using CXL today means you have to build qemu. kdevops supports building qemu for you, and it will be done for you if you want to enable a CXL development environment.
+Using CXL today means you have to build QEUM. kdevops supports building QEMU for you, and it will be done for you if you want to enable a CXL development environment.
 To ramp up with CXL (other than bringup and the above linux target) just run: